halyna-baklanova/learning-assistant/README.md

 # Learn Assistant

 **Learn Assistant** is a website designed to help users study new topics effectively through random question testing.
 Users can upload a list of questions and quiz themselves in a random order, which is more engaging than reading questions sequentially.
-Future plans include integrating AI to automatically check answers.
+Future plans include connecting PostgreSQL database and integrating AI to automatically check answers.

 ---